Menu

 SUNY Downstate Sesquicentennial Ball on April 10 Celebrates 150 Years of Medical Education

-In celebration of its proud history, SUNY Downstate Medical Center is holding a Sesquicentennial Ball on April 10 at Stage 6 Steiner Studios in the historic Brooklyn Navy Yard.
+In celebration of its proud history, SUNY Downstate Health Sciences University is holding a Sesquicentennial Ball on April 10 at Stage 6 Steiner Studios in the historic Brooklyn Navy Yard.
 SUNY Downstate traces its roots to 1860, the year the first medical school class graduated from what was then the Collegiate Division of The Long Island College Hospital.
 This gala occasion promises to be a highlight of a yearlong series of events that began with a Sesquicentennial Convocation held on Downstate’s East Flatbush campus in September.

 At the Ball, a special awards ceremony will recognize three faculty members who have made outstanding contributions to SUNY Downstate and who personify the institution’s history and hopes for the future: Dr. Eva Cramer has made Downstate a leader in biotechnology in the region; Dr. Gerald Deas exemplifies the campus’s dedication to the health and well-being of the community it serves; and Dr. Eli Friedman’s accomplishments in renal medicine research and patient care are known and admired throughout the world.